-Location: Clause 2 of Standards 2.7.2 - Beer, 2.7.3 - Fruit Wine and Vegetable Wine, and about permitted ingredients.

-2.7.4 - Wine and Wine Product, and clauses 2 and 3 of Standard 2.7.5 - Spirits
+Location: Clause 2 of Standards 2.7.2 - Beer, 2.7.3 - Fruit Wine and Vegetable Wine, and 2.7.4 - Wine and Wine Product, and clauses 2 and 3 of Standard 2.7.5 - Spirits

-Issue 111: The clause headings refer to composition, so it is not clear these clauses are
+Issue 111: The clause headings refer to composition, so it is not clear these clauses are about permitted ingredients.

-Solution: Redraft to clarify that the clauses are about permission to add ingredients.
+Submitter comments and FSANZ response: Redraft to clarify that the clauses are about permission to add ingredients.